-The Company has adopted the "Model Code for Securities Transactions by Directors of Listed Issuers" (the "Model Code") as set out in Appendix 10 to the Listing Rules as its code of conduct regarding Directors' securities transactions.
-All directors have confirmed, following specific enquiry by the Company, that they have complied with the Model Code during the year ended 31 December 2019.
+The Company has adopted the Model Code as set out in Appendix 10 to the Listing Rules as its code of conduct regarding Directors' securities transactions.
+All directors have confirmed, following specific enquiry by the Company, that they have complied with the Model Code during the year ended 31 December 2020.